Apple Filing Protocol

 The Apple Filing Protocol (AFP), formerly AppleTalk Filing Protocol, is a proprietary network protocol, and part of the Apple File Service (AFS), that offers file services for macOS, classic Mac OS, and Apple II computers.
+AFP supports Unicode file names, POSIX and access-control list permissions, resource forks, named extended attributes, and advanced file locking.

 In OS X 10.8 Mountain Lion and earlier, AFP was the primary protocol for file services.
-Starting with OS X 10.9 Mavericks, Server Message Block (SMB) was made the primary file sharing protocol, with the ability to run an AFP server removed later in macOS 11 Big Sur and the client being marked for deprecation in the 15.5 update of macOS Sequoia.
-AFP supports Unicode file names, POSIX and access-control list permissions, resource forks, named extended attributes, and advanced file locking.
+Starting with OS X 10.9 Mavericks, Server Message Block (SMB) was made the primary file sharing protocol.
+The ability to run an AFP server removed in macOS 11 Big Sur, and the client was deprecated in macOS Sequoia 15.5 and fully removed in macOS 27 Golden Gate.

 Compatibility

 AFP versions 3.0 and greater rely exclusively on TCP/IP (port 548) for establishing communication, supporting AppleTalk only as a service discovery protocol.
 The AFP 2.x family supports both TCP/IP (using Data Stream Interface) and AppleTalk for communication and service discovery.
 Many third-party AFP implementations use AFP 2.x, thereby supporting AppleTalk as a connection method.
 Still earlier versions rely exclusively on AppleTalk.
 For this reason, some older literature refers to AFP as "AppleTalk Filing Protocol".
-Other literature may refer to AFP as "AppleShare", the name of the Mac OS 9 (and earlier) AFP client.
+Other literature may refer to AFP as AppleShare, an early file server and network service product that used AFP.